AC2005/STAT-4830-poker/Self Critique.md

 ### Concrete Next Actions (Max 3 bullet points)

 1. **Shift testing to larger models** (e.g., GPT-3.5, GPT-4, Falcon, Mistral, LLaMA) to gauge accuracy and performance improvements over smaller models.
-2. **Investigate alternative reasoning models** like TinyZero and Ragen to see if they offer stronger decision-making capabilities for structured environments such as poker.
+2. **Investigate alternative reasoning models** like DeepSeek R1 and Ragen to see if they offer stronger decision-making capabilities for structured environments such as poker.
 3. **Explore additional computational resources** to handle the increased memory and processing demands of larger models and specialized reasoning systems.

 ---